oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Ensure that the Commission and Hire date fields are enabled only if the Job is SALESMAN.**

-- Developers can export and import plug-ins to other workspaces?
+- Developers can export and import plug-ins to other workspaces.
+True or False?

 	**True**